eWillyo/CzechVoiceAssistent/README.md

      pip install --upgrade numpy
      pip install --upgrade numba

-One of last things you'll need is Czech language model for STT library (Czech STT v0.3.0).
+One of the last things you'll need is Czech language model for STT library (Czech STT v0.3.0).
 Download it from here: [https://coqui.ai/models].
 You'll need 'kenlm.scorer' and 'model.tflite' files.
 Place them to directory with project.

 And of course you'll need a microphone :-)